deniseb89/100-days-of-code/log.md

 **Today's Progress**: None because I had an eye exam and my evening was just shot.

 **Thoughts**: Will do two hours on day 8.

+## Day 8: Saturday, September 8

+**Today's Progress**: I completed chapter 4 of the Bash Guide.

+**Thoughts**: This was a short chapter on tests and conditionals.
+Good to see how they're different in bash than other languages I've worked with.